 If you feel brave enough, set off on a hike of the canyon itself; or you can splash the cash and take a helicopter ride over the vast chasm and gaze in amazement as the sun sets, the landscape changes once again, and the stars take their place in the inky black of the night sky.

-Map of the Best Places to Stay near the Grand Canyon
+Map of Places to Stay near the Grand Canyon

 Located in northwestern Arizona, you can find your hotel, rustic lodge or family restaurant right on the edge of the canyon itself, or choose to stay deep within the forested expanses or among the communities of the locals with their restaurants and entertainment options.
 The experience of visiting the Grand Canyon is waiting for you; you only need to decide how you’ll see it, so we’ve put together a guide of the best areas to stay at the Grand Canyon to help you out.